- changes in balance and gait

 You’ll stand still with your heels together and your eyes closed.
 If you lose your balance in this position, you may have some form of DDK.

-You’ll be asked to walk normally, and then walk heel to toe.
+You’ll be asked to first walk with your normal stride and then walk heel to toe.